Topological asymptotic dimension: Topologically virtually nilpotent and polycyclic-by-compact groups

 \begin{proposition} If $G$ is a compactly generated, abelian-by-compact, locally compact group then asdim$(G)=h(G)$.

 \end{proposition} \begin{proof} First assume that $G$ is abelian.
 By \cite[Proposition 33]{mo}, there is a non negative integer $n$, and a cocompact subgroup $A$ of $G$, topologically isomorphic to $\mathbb Z^n$.
 Since $A$ is cocompact in $G$, we have asdim$(G)$=asdim$(A)=n$, by Lemma \ref{exact}.
 On the other hand, by definition, $h(G/A)=0$, and so $h(G)=h(A)=n$, by the Hirsch formula in the cocompact case.
 Next consider the case where $G$ is abelian-by-compact.
-Then exactly by the same argument as above, $G$ has the same asymptotic dimension and Hirsch length as its cocompact abelian subgroup (which could clearly assumed to be closed and so locally compact) and the result follow from the previous case.
+Then exactly by the same argument as above, $G$ has the same asymptotic dimension and Hirsch length as its cocompact abelian subgroup (which could clearly assumed to be closed and so locally compact) and the result follow from the previous case. \end{proof}